 Click on the links to learn more about SE AETC’s Online Learning Curriculum and the bank of SE AETC archived webinars.

 The Train Learning Network is powered by the Public Health Foundation and works with the Centers for Disease Control and a national group of affiliate health agencies to make training courses, conference presentations, skill-building webinars, and certification training available online at little (and in most cases) no cost.

 Click the link to learn more about CDC Train.

-For HIV Prevention partners running evidence-based interventions, contact Elokin CaPece, HIV Capacity Building Coordinator to learn how you can access the HIV CBA Training Plan through CDC Train.
+For HIV Prevention partners running high-impact evidence-based interventions please contact the Capacity Building Assistance Program to learn how you can access the HIV CBA Training Plan through CDC Train.

 The National Network of Disease Intervention Training Centers (NNDITC) supports the Disease Intervention Specialist (DIS) community by providing a network of training centers, including a knowledge-based training center, a skills-based training center, and four regional training centers.
 Click here to learn more about the national network and here to access the Region 2 training center serving Tennesseans.